Home / About Us / Park Projects and Plans

 American Rescue Plan Act

 Announced by Mayor Joe Hogsett in October 2021, Indy Parks will use $16.7 million in federal funding from the American Rescue Plan Act to transform its playgrounds.
-28 playgrounds in 26 parks have been selected as part of this project.
+24 playgrounds have been selected as part of this project.
+As of the fall of 2025, 21 new playgrounds have been completed, with ongoing construction at Brookside and Forest Manor Parks, while Lt.
+Graham Edward Martin Park will begin construction in 2026.

 Learn more about the project here.